xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

-The BGP FlowSpec rules are stored in external TCAM:
+The BGP FlowSpec rules are stored in external TCAM in a specific zone, different from the one used for IPv4 and IPv6 prefixes:

 <div class="highlighter-rouge">
 <pre class="highlight">